emilhe/dash-leaflet-docs/docs/getting_started.md

 ## Component uniqueness

-It should be noted that components with the same id are considered "the same".
+It should be noted that components with the same id are considered "the same" by React.
 If you try to re-create a component while assigning it the same id, React may attempt to update the old component instead of creating a new one(!).
 Hence, unless you only change mutable properties (for which updates are possible) in the process, the old component property values may stick around, causing unintended behavior.
 Here is a small example,

 .. dash-proxy:: docs.component_uniqueness